 Mentees will interact with Mentors, courteously and professionally at all times, mindful of the Mentor’s commitment and dedication to the program; this includes thorough preparation, completing the home assignments as instructed by the Mentors.
 Mentees will also keep a diary of each encounter, which will be submitted at the end of the project together with the presentation.

 The overall objective of this program is to encourage cross-cultural learning between undergraduate students who have had some training in entrepreneurship or business, and Italian high school students, within the broad spectrum of entrepreneurship-focused mentoring.

 Our vision is of a community where mentoring and befriending can empower young people to reach their full potential, as well as provide a wider benefit for the climate at JCU and participating schools, by helping to reduce conflict and promote self-esteem.
 Peer mentoring fits well with JCU’s and partner schools’ policy initiatives such as participation, community service, and volunteering.

-For Summer 2018, the program is structured as five 2-hour meetings, one evening per week, during which mentees, assisted by mentors, develop a business model and a presentation for their idea (business or social venture).
+The program is structured as weekly online meetings over a 5-week period.
+During this period, mentees, assisted by mentors, develop a business model and a presentation for their idea (business or social venture).